janousy/CDL/bbc/BBC.md

 http://10.64.140.45/seldon/default/news-classifier/api/v1.0/doc/
 ```

-We can then send a JSON-request to the endpoint at `/seldon/default/news-classifier/api/v1.0/predictions`
+We can then send a JSON-request to the endpoint to `http://<EXTERNAL-IP>/seldon/default/news-classifier/api/v1.0/predictions`

 ```sql
 {